AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 **Preconditions:**

 - Member exists
   - Role exists
   - UI is displaying member list

 **MSS:**

 1. User enters command to remove a role from member.
 2. System deletes the role of the member and displays success message.

+   Use case ends.

 **Extensions:**